Lloyds Lifetime Mortgages

 Typical costs may include fees for legal advice, property valuation, and application processing.
 In addition, the interest rate set by the lender will affect the total amount repaid over the course of your life.
 Some plans allow for voluntary repayments, while others may accrue interest until the sale of your home, either when you move into long-term care or after your death.

 It’s essential to weigh up the long-term impact on your borrowing and your estate.
 The money you receive may affect your tax position and, in some instances, your liability for inheritance tax.
-However, most providers are members of the Equity Release Council, which ensures protections such as the no negative equity guarantee and fair terms for home finance products.
+However, most providers are members of the Equity Release Council, which ensures protections such as the no-negative-equity guarantee and fair terms for home finance products.

 If you’d like to discuss your options further, you can request a call back from a qualified adviser who can guide you through the details and help you select a plan that suits your financial goals.

-LLOYDS BANK – STRUCTURE, SUBSIDIARIES, REGULATORY STATUS, OPERATING DOMAINS, GLOBAL PRESENCE, AND CONTACT INFORMATION
+LLOYDS BANK – STRUCTURE AND CONTACT INFORMATION

 🏛️ GROUP STRUCTURE & ASSOCIATED ENTITIES – Lloyds Lifetime Mortgages